 Currently sitting pretty at the number one spot, Black Panther was praised as both a superior Marvel blockbuster and a watershed cultural moment.
 Critics and audiences went wild over its depiction of Wakanda, topical storyline and engrossing performances.

-Director Ryan Coogler brings the street level grit from his acclaimed Fruitvale Station and Creed, Chadwick Boseman anchors it as the noble T'Challa and the supporting cast is among the richest seen in any Marvel film.
+Director Ryan Coogler brings the street level grit from his acclaimed Fruitvale Station and Creed, the late Chadwick Boseman anchors it as the noble T'Challa, and the supporting cast is among the richest seen in any Marvel film.
 Standouts: Letitia Wright as T'Challa's quick-witted, gadget-tastic sister Shuri, and Michael B. Jordan as the compelling, anguished villain Eric Killmonger.